Categories

 Monday’s delicious Gourmet Dinner will be Fish Pie from Rachael, with a dessert of Pavlova from Lara.

 The big distraction to the Sunday tennis was the Farewell Tea organised for Michal Forys.
 Believe it or not, Michal has now been West Heath club coach for 18 years, during which he has also been a key player in the men’s first team.
-He now has three young children, two of whom came to the club, as did Michal’s wife, for the first time!
+He now has three young children, two of whom came to the club.

 Michal is from Poland.
 To buy a home in London suitable for a family of 5 is almost impossible, but properties are far more affordable in Poland.
-So the family has bought a home elsewhere.
+So the family bought a home there some time ago.
 Sultan thanked him for his services to the club over the 18 years.
 There will be a separate presentation to Michal when he returns from holiday for a couple of weeks at the beginning of September.

 Michal goes on holiday in a week, and will return for a couple of weeks at the beginning of September, before completing his move to Poland.
 In the meantime, Richard Keep will give lessons or provide a hitting partner until Michal returns.
 A new club coach will be appointed soon, to start soon after Michal leaves.